8 my sweet love mini baby doll Relevant Information

 (68 People Likes) What should I do?
 My GF told me she won’t change her name after we get married (she’s keeping her name out of respect for her dad).
 How do I force her to stop?
 She said she already made decision.
 Our future kids will have her maiden name if we marry.

 fects you and your life in no way at all.
 Sorry (not sorry) but whether any woman changes her surname or not is nobody’s business.
 But you ask “what can I do?”
 So I’ll tell you.
 You can respect her decision.
 She wants to show her love for her heritage and her father by carrying on with the name she was born with, good for her.
 Professionally I can assume she’s built a positive reputation around the recognition of her name, double good for her.
-But the fact is, she doesn’t need a reason.
+But the fact is, she doesn't need a reason.
 It’s her name, he 8 my sweet love mini baby doll identity, her choice.
-You can stop reading there if you like, but I’ll give reasons as to why I feel so strongly about this.
-My parents gave me a bicultural name to represent my bicultural background.
 From a very young age my name made me stand out from my peers.
-Role calls in school, the fact that my name doesn’t fit on most standard forms, and the multiple hyphens seem to confuse a lot of people.
+Role calls in school, the fact that my name doesn't fit on most standard forms, and the multiple hyphens seem to confuse a lot of people.
 It actually became such an issue with people not being able to pronounce the “ethnic” parts of my name that by the time I was in high school, my mother shortened my name to only the Western sounding parts.
 I was fine with this for a while.
 Anyone who knew me well enough knew I was biracial anyway, and it wasn’t an offical change.
 My passport and licence still had the long version.
 So, when I moved to a rural (and significantly more White) town and started working, my full name became my everyday common name again, ethnic and all.
 The people asking me where I came from and apparently not being able to pronounce my surname became commonplace again.
 As an adult, rather than a child just trying to fit in at school, I began to completely embrace my name and my cultural heritage.
 I fought to love myself and be cleverer than those who wanted “other” me as a biracial person.
 I reminded people that my name was written using the English alphabet; if they couldn’t pronounce it, perhaps they needed to work on their literacy.
-My name was made fun of, both in overtly and covertly racist ways.
 And I made a point to use it everywhere.
 Emails were signed off using my full name, I corrected anyone who didn’t say it properly, I insisted work meeting minutes had my entire surname recorded, I treated them like idiots if they didn’t make the effort to use my name with respect.
 “Gary, I have told you how to pronounce my name properly.
 Would you like me to sound it out for you again?”
 The man who I’m going to spend the rest of my life with must understand, and support, why I fight for the pride of my surname.
 And as fate would have it, I have met my soulmate who not only wants me to keep my family name, but who will also take it as his own when we get married.
 That’s a real man right there.
 EDIT: For context the layou

 (21 People Likes) Do blow up sex dolls promote misogyny?